jrandj/aws-security-specialty/README.md

 1. AWS Identity and Access Management (IAM)

+    * AWS Identity and Access Management (IAM) provides fine-grained access control across all of AWS.
+With IAM, you can specify who can access which services and resources, and under which conditions.
+With IAM policies, you manage permissions to your workforce and systems to ensure least-privilege permissions.

 1. Amazon Inspector

-    * Inspector is an automated security assessment service that helps improve the security and compliance of applications deployed on AWS.
+    * Amazon Inspector is an automated security assessment service that helps improve the security and compliance of applications deployed on AWS.
 Inspector automatically assesses applications for vulnerabilities or deviations from best practices.
 After performing an assessment, Inspector produces a detailed list of security findings prioritised by level of severity.
 These findings can be reviewed directly or as part of detailed assessment reports which are available via the Inspector console or API.

     * Inspector supports the following rules packages:
         * Common vulnerabilities and exposures